We may earn affiliate commissions for the recommended products. Learn more.

 Smart home compatibility:Alexa, Google Assistant, August smart locks

-Equipment.
 Initial indoor equipment includes 1 base station, 1 keypad, 3 entry sensors, and 1 motion sensor.
-Outdoor plan adds 1 exterior camera, and the Elite plan (called The Beacon) adds 2 more sensors and 1 more outdoor camera.
+The Outdoor plan adds 1 exterior camera, and the Elite plan (called The Beacon) adds 2 more sensors and 1 more outdoor camera.
+All components are designed for quick, tool-free mounting.

-Monitoring.
-SimpliSafe offers free self-monitoring and a set of professional monitoring plans that range from $0.73 per day for standard to $2.66 per day for 24/7 active outdoor monitoring.
+SimpliSafe offers free self-monitoring and a set of professional monitoring plans that range from $0.73/day for standard to $2.66/day for 24/7 active outdoor monitoring.
+Professional monitoring includes emergency dispatch and real-time alerts for break-ins, fires, and other events.

-Cost.
 The most affordable Starter plan costs $279.94, going up to $479.93 to include outdoor security, and the most expensive plan costs $729.90.
 Professional installation costs $124.99, so the DIY solution significantly reduces expenses.
+You can also test SimpliSafe’s services.
+If you aren't satisfied, you can get back a full refund within 60 days.

-User experience.
-This highly rated DIY security system is praised for effortless installation and great customer service, but some users had issues with false alarms and app performance.
+This highly rated DIY security system is liked for exceptionally easy installation and great customer service, but some users have had issues with false alarms and app performance.
+Despite these minor drawbacks, I found that it remains one of the most user-friendly systems available.

 3. Cove – easy setup with professional customer support